fpieper/fpstaking/docs/validator_guide.md

 ```

 ### Key Copy or Generation
-The idea is to have two folders with configuration for a validator and a fullnode setting with different keys.
+The idea is to have two folders with configurations for a validator and a fullnode setting with different keys.
 `/etc/radixdlt/node/secrets-validator` contains the configuration for a validator.
 `/etc/radixdlt/node/secrets-fullnode` contains the configuration for a fullnode.
 We will later to be able to switch between being a validator or fullnode.